Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - In its commitment to academic honesty and accurate assessment of student work, SRJC uses Turnitin.com to prevent and detect plagiarism.
 This instructor reserves the right to have students submit their assignments to Turnitin.com in order to check for similarities between student submissions and the Internet, various research databases, and the Turnitin.com database of previous student submissions.
 Furthermore, this instructor may also submit essays to other instructors seeking plagiarism matches.
 Assignments submitted to Turnitin.com by students will become part of a database and will be used for plagiarism prevention and detection.
 Student papers, however, will remain the intellectual property of the author.

-- For quizzes and the timed writing (Essay #3), Procotorio Secure Exam Proctor will monitor you.
-Your computer must have a minimum of 2 GB RAM available and a working web CAMERA in order to take the quizzes and do the timed writing.
-You must follow the directions exactly as provided to you by Proctorio in preparing you to start a quiz or the timed essay, including moving the web camera slowly all over your room and working space when directed to do so.
+- For a couple quizzes, Procotorio Secure Exam Proctor will monitor you.
+Your computer must have a minimum of 2 GB RAM available and a working web CAMERA in order to take the quizzes.
+You must follow the directions exactly as provided to you by Proctorio in preparing you to start a quiz, including moving the web camera slowly all over your room and working space when directed to do so.

-- You may not open up any other web browser or use any other computer other than what you are using to take the quizzes and write the essay.
-Proctorio also monitors screen activity.
-Violation of these conditions will lead to a 0 on the in-class essay and will be followed by administrative action.
+- You may not open up any other web browser or use any other computer other than what you are using to take the quizzes.
+Procotorio also monitors screen activity.
+Violation of these conditions will lead to a 0 on the in-class essay or quiz and will be followed by administrative action.